dschiller/HowToJACK/readme.md

 # Goal

-Find a alternative for ASIO4ALL to use multiple soundcards on Windows with Fruity Loops
+Find an alternative for ASIO4ALL to use multiple soundcards on Windows with FruityLoops

 ## Tech Stack
 - JACK Audio at https://jackaudio.org